Tutorial

 // set visualization parameters

-// center the map at the lat / lon of the site, set zoom to 13
+// alternatively you could specify the lat / lon of the site, set zoom to 13

 // add this RGB layer to the Map and give it a title